-The great thing is it’s not just banks that benefit from blockchain technology.
+The great thing is it’s not just banks which benefit from blockchain technology.
 If we look at the claimed capabilities the blockchain enables (transparency, security, availability and immutability) there are lots of industries which could and are benefiting from this already.
 A few examples are:

 • Shipping companies are looking into it to create global shipping manifestos.
 Things would not go missing and this transparency could benefit customs and border controls.

 • They could be used to create a global valuable items registry.
-Who owns that Rembrandt or Caravaggio painting?
+Who owns the Rembrandt or Caravaggio painting?
 It could halt the sale of counterfeit art by allowing buyers to check a global registry they trust.

 • Guardtime, a company in Estonia, is using a version of blockchain to manage Estonian citizen data on behalf of the government.